The Oncotype DX Breast Recurrence Score® test has been developed for patients with early-stage HR+, HER2- breast cancer to:

 What information does the Oncotype DX test provide?

-The Oncotype DX test identifies patients who will benefit from adjuvant chemotherapy, or not, by providing three pieces of information: the Recurrence Score result, the risk of distant recurrence, and the group average chemotherapy benefit.
+The Oncotype DX test identifies patients who will benefit from adjuvant chemotherapy, or not, by providing three pieces of information: the Recurrence Score result, the risk of distant recurrence, and the estimated chemotherapy benefit.

 The Oncotype DX test for node-negative patients

-In node-negative, early-stage, HR+, HER2- breast cancer patients, studies including > 85,000 patients have established that the Oncotype DX test consistently identifies the vast majority of patients (80%) who can be spared chemotherapy and the important minority (20%) who will substantially benefit from it.5,6,9,13–15,19 This includes the largest ever prospective, randomised adjuvant clinical trial in breast cancer: the landmark TAILORx study, which enrolled more than 10,000 patients.6,18
+In node-negative, early-stage, HR+, HER2- breast cancer patients, studies including > 95,000 patients have established that the Oncotype DX test consistently identifies the vast majority of patients (80%) who can be spared chemotherapy and the important minority (20%) who may substantially benefit from it.5,6,9,14–16 This includes the largest prospective, randomised adjuvant clinical trial in breast cancer: the landmark TAILORx study, which enrolled more than 10,000 patients.6

 Patient selection using the Oncotype DX test in node-negative patients